Jay-esp/CB-radio-Cybernet-platform-PLL-controller/README.md

 Soldering the MCP is not for beginners, use plenty of flux and a special tip (hollowed out tip like Plato's SMD flow tip or Pace wave or mini wave tip).

+Programming instructions are included, it will guide you through the installation of the development environment and to program the ESP32-S3 with the source code.

 Mounting instructions are included for one type of Cybernet chassis, a very typical and widely used chassis.

 A basic user guide is included.